INFORMATION ABOUT US

 SOCIAL SECURITY OFFICES

 Social Security has a national network of approximately 1,300 local field offices.
-In addition, we have 10 regional offices, 7 centralized processing centers, 154 hearing offices (plus 5 National Hearing Centers), the Appeals Council, and many teleservice centers that you can reach by calling a national toll-free number.
+In addition, we have 10 regional offices, the National Hearing Center Central Office, 5 National Hearing Centers, 7 centralized processing centers, 168 hearing offices, 7 satellite hearing offices, 162 permanent remote sites, 2 National Case Assistance Centers, the Appeals Council, and many teleservice centers that you can reach by calling a national toll-free number.
 Our national headquarters is in Baltimore, MD.

 CONTACTING SOCIAL SECURITY